The Schwinn 230 Recumbent Bike is a high-quality recumbent exercise bike packed with features discerning buyers seek in a stationary bicycle.

 Schwinn 230 Recumbent Bike Pros

 Stats, workout preferences and settings for two users can be saved.
-This feature makes the Schwinn 230 a great choice for couples, or two people who want to share the bike
+This feature makes the Schwinn 230 an excellent choice for couples or two people who want to share the bike

-An adjustable backrest with lumbar support containing air vents enhances the comfort of the Schwinn 230.
+An adjustable backrest with lumbar support containing air vents enhances the comfort of the Schwinn MY16 230.

 - Easy assembly

-Assembling the Schwinn 230 is a straightforward process that is not too time-consuming.
-Most reviewers have estimated it to take between one and three hours.
-Having another person assist will shorten the time.
+Assembling the Schwinn MY16 230 Recumbent Bike is a straightforward process that is not too time-consuming.
+Most reviewers have estimated it to take between 45 minutes and an hour.

 The warranty for the Schwinn 230 Recumbent Bike covers 10 years for the frame, 2 years for the mechanics, 2 years for electronics and 90 days for labor.